AdobeDocs/commerce-php/src/pages/developer/components/message-queues/migration.md

 ---
-group: php-developer-guide
-title: Migrate message queue configuration
+title: Migrate Configuration | Commerce PHP Extensions
-menu_title: Migrate message queue configuration
-functional_areas:
-  - Configuration
-  - System
-  - Setup
+description: Use these examples to migrate your message queue configuration between 2.x versions of Adobe Commerce and Magento Open Source.
 ---

+# Migrate message queue configuration

-### Migrate from 2.1 to 2.2
+## Migrate from 2.1 to 2.2

 To upgrade the message queues for Adobe Commerce or Magento Open Source 2.1, you must create the following files in the `<module>/etc` directory for each [module](https://glossary.magento.com/module) that will use the message queue framework.